-The country itself did not sign any IGA, but all the banks assumed the commitments through the corresponding registration before the Internal Revenue Service (IRS).
+Andorra itself has not signed any intergovernmental agreements, but all Andorran banks have assumed the commitments through their corresponding registration before the Internal Revenue Service ("IRS").

 6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?